 Although some California sellers think that providing complete disclosures is a lot of work, if you don't provide a prospective buyer with the disclosure statement at all, the buyer has a right to cancel the sale agreement up to the last moment of negotiations.
 That would mean that your entire home sale, as well as all of the work you have put into it, could fall through.
 Besides, buyers tend to be happier with the deal when they've been warned of possible issues up front, rather than being surprised by them later.

 For instance, one question on the TDS asks whether there are any significant defects/malfunctions with the floors of the home.
-If the kitchen floor needs to be cleaned more often than the bathroom floor, this would not be considered "material" and would therefore not need disclosed.
-If, however, the floors in the kitchen were buckling, cracking, or disintegrating, this would be "material” and you would need to disclose it.
+If the kitchen floor needs to be cleaned more often than the bathroom floor, this would not be considered "material" and would therefore not need to be disclosed.
+If, however, the floors in the kitchen were buckling, cracking, or disintegrating, this would be "material," and you would definitely need to disclose it.

 A few more examples of things that are considered "material" are if the structure is in violation of any building codes (see, Pearson v.
 Norton (1964) 230 Cal.App.2d 1, 8-11), if the property is on land that is often flooded or has a high chance of being flooded (see, Stowe v.
 Nieto (1945) 71 Cal.App.2d 375,377), or if the public sewer system doesn't connect to the property (see, McCue v.
 Bruce Enterprises, Inc. (1964) 225 Cal.App.2d 21, 28).